sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    ### A suggestion:
    *  The kubernetes master can use the same source that it uses for manifests, also to carry service-file-packages.
-   *  A single manifest could be available in the same source that explains all the service packages
+   *  A single metadata file could be available in the same source that explains all the service packages and additional filters to select elgible target nodes, per package.
+   *  A node can watch for this meta-data file update, pull the update, look for any newly created packages that this node is eligible for, pull down those packages and, install the same.
+   *  The installation would include .service file, any associated scripts and update of FEATURE table.
+   *  config/main.py would be updated to look at FEATURE table to get the list of features to be added to the list of services to start/stop/reset, in required scenarios like config-reload, ...

 *  The sccripts are provided to join-to/reset-from master.